derthadams/get-into-berghain/README.md

     ./get-into-berghain

-Once the program has launched, follow the instructions on screen.
+Once the application has launched, follow the instructions on screen.